 This free High Performance Newsletter article explores the staff development question facing many managers.
-A recent discussion with a senior manager prompted this article.
+A discussion with a senior manager prompted this article.

 Managers have to make decisions about their commitment to staff development